centreon/centreon-documentation/cloud/resources/glossary.md

 ## Poller

-Centreon server used in a [distributed architecture](#architecture-simple-vs-distributed).
-A poller can be attached to a [remote server](#remote-server), or directly to a [central server](#central-server).
+Centreon server.
+A poller is attached to a [central server](#central-server).

 - A Centreon poller monitors [resources](#resource).
 It has a [monitoring engine](#monitoring-engine).

-- A poller has no graphical interface: the resources it monitors are displayed in the interface of the central server and of the remote server it is attached to.
+- A poller has no graphical interface: the resources it monitors are displayed in the interface of the central server it is attached to.

-"Poller" is also used to refer to the monitoring engine that is present in a central server, a remote server and a poller.
+"Poller" is also used to refer to the monitoring engine that is present in a central server and a poller.

 ## Recurring downtime